4Robato/track-your-counters/README.md

 - scripts: You can see scripts that don't relate to the UI, basically things for saving. tracker info and a global script.
 - UI: All scenes and scripts related to the UI which contains most of the code.
 - theme: Themes used for this project.
 They are primarily used to change font size.
+- translations: All translations available.
+When a new language is added to the .csv it will be added in the game without the need of changing code.
 - assets: Some assets I created to select the color.
 - fonts: folder with fonts used.
 - android: android build template.